-The amount of Base and Variable Deposits required to be made by Clearing Members may be modified from time to time by the Corporation as a result of an amendment to the Rules.
+The required amount of Base and Variable Deposits required to be made by Clearing Members may be alteredmodified from time to time by the Corporation as a result of an amendment to the Rules.
 If the deposit to the Clearing Fund required to be made by a Clearing Member is thereby increased, the increase shall not become effective until the Clearing Member is given 3 Business Days prior written notice of such amendment.
-Unless a Clearing Member notifies the Corporation in writing that it wishes to withdraw its membership and closes out or transfers all of its aggregate positions in the relevant instrument before the effective date of such amendment, such Clearing Member shall be liable to make the increased deposit.
+Unless a Clearing Member notifies the Corporation in writing that it wishes to terminatewithdraw its membership and closes out or transfers all of its aggregate positions in the relevant instrument before the effective date of such amendment, such Clearing Member shall be liable to make the increased deposit-whenever it is required of all Clearing Members.